dhmunro/dudley/README.md

 whole stream serially anyway.
 Second is whether the description is specific to a single data stream (like PDB or HDF metadata), or is intended to describe any one of a family of different streams (like XDR).
-Dudley layouts can handle any of the four possible use cases immplied by these two dichotomies.
+Dudley layouts can handle any of the four possible use cases implied by these two dichotomies.

-First, a Dudley layout with no address specifications (or only alignment specifications) is a reasonably compact description of a stream which you know you will read back in exactly the same sequence as you wrote it.
+First, any Dudley layout with no address specifications (or only alignment specifications) is a reasonably compact description of a stream which you know you will read back in exactly the same sequence as you wrote it.
 (A simulation restart dump might be an example use case.)
 As long as you will